-As a neutral third party in divorce or partition cases, the goal is to value, manage, rehabilitate (if necessary), and sell the property—or facilitate an alternative settlement.
+As a neutral third party in divorce or partition cases involving the sale of real property, the goal is to secure, value, manage, rehabilitate (if necessary), and sell the property—or facilitate an alternative settlement.
 Acting as a Special Commissioner/Special Master in divorce, partition, or other co-owner disputes, R.O.I.
 Properties will:

 - Create a customized marketing plan for each asset.
-In order to attract maximum interest, and ideally multiple offers, R.O.I. customizes a sales and marketing campaign based on the property type and metrics.
+In order to attract maximum interest, R.O.I. customizes a sale and marketing campaign based on the property type and metrics.
 The marketing strategy is designed to secure high-probability buyers—whether investors, owner-occupants or specialized buyers—at the best possible pricing and terms.

 - Handle contract negotiation.
 In addition to achieving highest and best pricing and other contract terms that maximize value, R.O.I. negotiates the deal with a focus on minimizing or limiting the liability associated with the property.
 In some instances, there may be physical or financial hurdles, which should be addressed pre-marketing or in conjunction with contract negotiations.

 - Manage court administration, involvement, and approval.
 Throughout the process, the Special Commissioner in divorce, partition, or other co-owner disputes, manages all the day-to-day details required by the court.
 As needed, R.O.I. appears in court, in conjunction with sales and/or other matters, ready for judicial inquiry, and a review of all relevant information and history regarding the valuation, marketing, management, and contract negotiation process.